javaee/jms-spec/pages/HowToJoinTheJSR368ExpertGroup.md

 * Once your application has been approved by the JCP administrators, the JSR 368 specification lead will consider your application and approve or reject it.

-* '''Your application will be made public''' Please note that details of your application to join the expert group, including your organizational affiliation, together with the specification lead's official response, and any substantive deliberations within the expert group about the matter, will be published on the expert group mailing list and therefore made public, and/or published on the JMS specification website.
+* **Your application will be made public** Please note that details of your application to join the expert group, including your organizational affiliation, together with the specification lead's official response, and any substantive deliberations within the expert group about the matter, will be published on the expert group mailing list and therefore made public, and/or published on the JMS specification website.
 This is a requirement of the  [https://jcp.org/en/procedures/jcp2_9#1.2 JCP 2.9 section 1.2.1].

 ===Participation without joining the expert group===